Financial Needs When You Become a Parent

 Young savers at SLFCU can earn prizes for saving money, learn from online games and articles, and attend financial seminars for teens.
 Kids can get real-life financial experience with savings accounts or certificate accounts.
 Your child will earn dividends on any balance through age 15.

-*Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor.
+*MEMBERS Financial Services Financial Professionals are registered representatives of CUNA Brokerage Services, Inc. Representatives are registered, securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, which is not an affiliate of the credit union.
 CBSI is under contract with the financial institution to make securities available to members.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
-CUNA Brokerage Services, Inc., is a registered broker/dealer in all fifty states of the United States of America.
+CUNA Brokerage Services, Inc. is a registered broker/dealer in all fifty States of the United States of America.
 FR-1137331.1-0315-0417

 « Return to "View All Articles"